 Child Counselling Bedford

-- Liaising with others (if necessary) to help any changes happen
+- Liaising with others (when necessary) to help any changes happen

-- Listening attentively, asking questions and affirming your understanding
+- Listening carefully, asking questions and confirming your understanding

 Counselling Services in Bedford